Healthcare Device Engineering – IDS

 Opportunities

-The "Health Devices Engineering" specialization trains professionals who will work in research and development, production, or maintenance departments within companies or institutions in the health sector.
+The “Health Devices Engineering” specialization trains professionals who will work in research and development, production, or maintenance departments at companies or institutions in the health sector.
 At the intersection of “Information and Communication Sciences and Technologies” and “Health,” graduates will take on roles requiring strong scientific, technical, and interpersonal skills, combined with a solid understanding of living systems.
-They will thus contribute to providing technical guidance to biomedical equipment design and marketing teams, as well as training users (medical staff) during the commissioning of devices.
-Employers are generally companies operating in the international market that have invested heavily in research and development and must comply with the very stringent quality and reliability standards imposed on medical devices.
-Potential roles include Technical Advisor, Application Engineer, or Technical Sales Representative.
-Opportunities for research are also being considered, as the Master’s program is designated as both “Professional” and “Research.”
+They will thus provide technical guidance to biomedical equipment design and marketing teams and train users (medical staff) during the commissioning of devices.
+Employers are generally companies operating in international markets that have invested heavily in research and development and must comply with the very stringent quality and reliability standards imposed on medical devices.
+Potential roles include Technical Advisor, Application Engineer, and Technical Sales Representative.
+Opportunities for research are also available, as the Master’s program is designated as both “Professional” and “Research.”

 In terms of job titles: R&D Engineer, Researcher, Biomedical Engineer, Application Engineer, Technical Advisor, Technical Sales Representative …